AxeWP/wp-graphql-gravity-forms/docs/recipes/register-form-to-custom-field.md

 *Note:* `AppContext::get_loader()` takes a `string` name of the data Loader, in our case `gf_form`.
 We recommend using the `FormsLoader::$name` variable for future compatibility.

-### Example: Resolving a Gravity Forms from a custom Post meta field
+### Example: Resolving a Gravity Forms form from a custom Post meta field

 ```php
 add_action( 'graphql_register_types', 'my_add_form_to_post' );